hammadrizwan/PENME/README.md

 6. Llama-2-7b cross-dataset editing
     `python main.py --eval_type counterfact_llama --evaluation_mode stream`
 ##
-All projectors can be trained by using the `--force_train` flag.
+All projectors can be retrained by using the `--force_train` flag.
 Example usage:
 `python main.py --eval_type counterfact_llama --evaluation_mode stream --force_train`

 All results are stored in the results subfolder.